maus2310/GrandPy/README.md

 - [Pulse-chase](./docs/notebooks/notebook_06_fitting_pulse-chase_data.ipynb): Learn how to fit pulse-chase data with GrandPy

 ## Acknowledgements
-GrandPy is heavily inspired by the [grandR](https://grandr.erhard-lab.de/) R package by Prof. Dr. Florian Erhard, and we gratefully acknowledge his work as well as the team behind it, especially Julian-Andreas Selke and Rahaf Issa, whose contributions made `GrandPy` possible.
+GrandPy is heavily inspired by the [grandR](https://grandr.erhard-lab.de/) R package by Prof. Dr. Florian Erhard, Teresa Rummel, Lygeri Sakellaridi and Kevin Berg.
+We gratefully acknowledge their work, as well as the efforts of the team behind it, especially Julian-Andreas Selke and Rahaf Issa, whose contributions made `GrandPy` possible.